 Possibly one way of tackling things is to weigh up your options when it comes to risks and what you’re prepared to take.
 Maybe choose a specific time of year when you have a high-interest rate from premium customers online.

 Aim to start a relationship with your audience and possibly bring in quizzes, competitions and free booklets.
 You can then see what makes them tick and provokes interested.
 You may learn what makes them tick, such as are they very family-focused or influenced on the TV?

 Traditional markets are compelling, but they also have huge limitations.
 Real human exchange is much richer than market exchange.

 Whenever people deal with people in ‘relationships‘ or communities (rather than markets), they not only exchange money for goods.
-They also tend to form affections, bonds, ties of loyalty, feelings of obligation and so on.
+They also tend to form affections, bonds, ties of loyalty, feelings of obligation, etc.

-They begin to share and exchange values and are most in tune with those around them tend to form the stronger, most supportive bonds with other people.
+They begin to share and exchange values and are most in tune with those around them to form stronger, most supportive bonds with other people.

 The benefit of using social media is it’s a great platform to experiment with ideas without having to spend a lot of time or money.
 You can try a particular style of writing and see how much response it gets.
-You can also quickly learn about your audience; if an idea has potential, you can then elaborate from that point and be more creative.
+You can also quickly learn about your audience; if an idea has potential, you can elaborate from that point and be more creative.

 Investing in your content and marketing retention may cost, but when you look at the cost of writing up a business plan and the extra costs of market research, it doesn’t seem that bad after all.

 I hope this was a thoughtful piece.
 I hope to add another blog entry very soon.